 The Help Wanted sign has practically disappeared for today’s teens.
-Too many young jobseekers are likely to spend the summer watching TV instead of scooping ice cream or serving pizza.
+Too many young job seekers are likely to spend the summer on social media or watching TV instead of scooping ice cream or serving pizza.

 Changing times call for changing strategies.
 What does a part time job provide besides a paycheck?
 It’s a chance to experience responsibility, learn new skills, and gain self-esteem.
 Helping your teenagers find experiences that will help them learn and grow is the real priority.

 Your teen can find skill-building work in a variety of ways.
 Don’t forget that college applications always ask for extracurricular activities that show initiative, creativity, and service.
 Here are a few ideas: